indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 2. Amplification of feedback loops so that corrections and improvements can be continuously made
 3. Creation of a high-trust culture that encourages experimentation and learning from failure

-This post covered what I found most important.
+This post covered what I found most valuable.
-But the book goes into more details about various practices that go along with the principles.
+But the book goes into more detail about various practices that go along with the principles.
-It is a recommended read for everyone who's interested in DevOps.
+It is a recommended read for everyone interested in DevOps.